HubRise/website/src/content/general/en/apps.md

         - to: http://www.myorderboxhq.com
           logo: myorderbox.png
           title: MyOrderBox
-          description: My Order Box is an affordable cloud based Point of Sales for Takeaway and Restaurants.
+          description: MyOrderBox is an affordable cloud based Point of Sales for Takeaway and Restaurants.
 My Order Box is easy to install and get hands on.
         - to: http://www.logiciel-de-livraison.com
           logo: nestor.png
           title: Nestor